Nhyiaeso MP Stephen Amoah Hugs Bawumia After Intense Presidential Primary: "United for Power"

 Source: Facebook

-Among the parliamentarians seen at Dr Bawumia's residence on Tuesday, February 3, 2026, was the MP for Nhyiaeso and former deputy minister for finance, Dr Stephen Amoah.
+Among the parliamentarians seen at Dr Bawumia's residence on Tuesday, February 3, 2026, was the MP for Nhyiaeso and former Deputy Minister for Finance, Dr Stephen Amoah.

-Prior to the NPP flagbearer race, Dr Amoah, popularly known as Sticka, strongly opposed Dr Bawumia’s re-election as the party’s presidential candidate following what he described as a disappointing performance in the 2024 election.
+Before the NPP flagbearer race, Dr Amoah, popularly known as Sticka, strongly opposed Dr Bawumia’s re-election as the party’s presidential candidate following what he described as a disappointing performance in the 2024 election.

 Read also

-In the course of the campaign, Sticka was alleged to have made some tribal remarks against the former vice president in his bid to get Kennedy Agyapong elected over him.
+In the course of the campaign, Sticka was alleged to have made some tribal remarks against the former vice president in his bid to get Agyapong elected over him.

 Watch the TikTok video below:

-Considering these incidents, many least expected Dr Amoah to have the courage to stand before Dr Bawumia after the presidential primary because of the things he was alleged to have said.
+Many did not expect Dr Amoah to have the courage to stand before Dr Bawumia after the presidential primary because of the things he was alleged to have said.

 However, in a video of the MPs’ visit, the duo seemed to have moved on from the controversies that marred the flagbearer race, as they were seen engaging in a hearty conversation during the visit.